 “Spencer” will look at Princess Diana over the course of one of her final Christmas holidays with the House of Windsor in their legendary Sandringham estate.

 Stewart most recently starred in “Seberg” and “Charlie’s Angels” as well as “Underwater” and is currently in post-production for “Happiest Season” alongside Alison Brie, Aubrey Plaza and Dan Levy.
 Larraín’s credits include “Jackie,” which was about Jackie Kennedy, as well as “Ema” and “Neruda.”

-Larrain is represented by CAA and Management 360; Stewart by WME, McKuin Frankel Whitehead, and Viewpoint; Knight by United Agents and Nelson Davis.
-The news was first reported by Deadline.
+Larraín is represented by CAA and Management 360, while Stewart is represented by WME, McKuin Frankel Whitehead, LLP, and Viewpoint.
+Knight is represented by United Agents and Nelson Davis.

 Read original story Kristen Stewart to Play Princess Diana in Pablo Larraín’s ‘Spencer’ At TheWrap